Lisa L. Walker

 Download vCard

-Lisa L. Walker joined Smithey Law Group in 2018, where she focuses on civil litigation and settlement negotiations related to employment law claims, including discrimination based on sex, sexual orientation, race, age, disability and specific issues including sexual harassment and equal pay disputes.
-She represents employees in whistleblower retaliation cases, wage claims, as well as private and government employee disciplinary appeals.
-Lisa also works with employees and small businesses, negotiating and drafting employment and separation agreements, and represents clients in contract disputes.
-Before going into private practice, Lisa served as a judicial law clerk on the Court of Special Appeals of Maryland — for the Honorable Stuart R. Berger from 2016-2017 and the Honorable Robert A. Zarnoch from 2017-2018.
+Lisa L. Walker joined Smithey Law during the year of its inception, and since then has served as an associate and senior associate, before being elevated to partner and leading one of the firm’s practice groups.
+Her practice focuses on civil litigation, negotiations, and administrative proceedings related to employment law claims, including discrimination based on sex, sexual orientation, race, age, disability and other forms of discrimination, with a particular emphasis on equal pay disputes and all forms of sexual harassment.
+She represents employees in wage claims, whistleblower retaliation, and FMLA retaliation cases.
+Lisa has been particularly successful representing employees in internal disciplinary appeals, on behalf of both private and government employees.
+Lisa also works with employees and employers, negotiating and drafting employment and separation agreements and representing clients in contract disputes, as well as revising and drafting employee policies and handbooks that reduce employee disputes and elevate her clients’ workplaces.
+Before going into private practice, Lisa served as a judicial law clerk on the Court of Special Appeals of Maryland, for the Honorable Stuart R. Berger and the Honorable Robert A. Zarnoch.

 Practice Areas, Bar Admissions, and Education